tenant dies in your rental property

 The answer to this common question is dependent on the specific terms of the landlord’s insurance policy.
 Policies written to cover replacement costs might cover losses directly related to a tenant passing away, while policies written to cover actual cash value might not.

 Ultimately, the specifics are going to be found in the details.
-It’s key for landlords to read through their policies, to have a complete understanding of what is and is not covered.
+Landlords must read through their policies to understand what is and is not covered.
 Contact your insurance company with any questions that you might have.

 What Happens To A Lease If The Owner Dies?

 If the rental property owner passes away, the lease agreement will be transferred with ownership of the property.
-In some cases, the late owner will have indicated exactly who will get ownership; in other cases, an executor will sort that out.
-Either way, the lease agreement and its terms will continue to remain in effect for the duration of the lease.
+In some cases, the late owner will have indicated precisely who will get ownership; in other cases, an executor will sort that out.
+Either way, the lease agreement and its terms will remain in effect for the duration of the lease.

 A new landlord, once instated, will need to follow the lease terms just as the renter will need to continue paying rent and following the lease terms.

-For example, immediate eviction after the death of the owner would not be allowed.
+For example, immediate eviction would not be allowed after the owner’s death.
 Instead, the new owner would have to follow standard lease agreement rules for ending the lease before it expires.

 What Happens When A Rent-Controlled Tenant Dies?